dhis2/wow-backend/guides/preferred_patterns.md

 * enable static analysis
 * avoid adding too much annotation "clutter"

+**Exceptions:**
+* constructors of spring injected beans do not benefit much from the annotation as spring will throw exception for missing dependencies

 ## Prefer Immutability
 Manipulation of mutable state is hard to follow and opens for permutation of possibilities that programmers need to consider.
 This unnecessarily creates a